Need Help? Give us a call.

 As a business traveler, you need to be able to comfortably reach your destination with minimal delays.
 We examined airport amenities and flight delays as part of another report on the Best and Worst Airports for Business Travel.
 Once you arrive at your destination, you should be able to access comfortable and affordable accommodation, easily get around the city, and have enjoyable things to do in your off hours.

 Taking these factors into account, here are the areas that are currently best equipped to handle the needs of business travelers:

-The Miami International Airport is fewer than 8 miles from downtown and a relatively short, half hour drive.
+The Miami International Airport is fewer than eight miles from downtown and a relatively short, half hour drive.
 As you might expect, car culture dominates in Miami.
 You won’t have any problem finding a taxi or rideshare vehicle, but you can’t always rely on public transit.
-Miami has a 500,000-square-foot convention center minutes away from beaches, you won’t have trouble attracting a crowd for your next event.
+Miami has a 500,000-square-foot convention center minutes away from beaches, making it the perfect locale for your next business event.
 With more and more travelers mixing business and pleasure, access to a beautiful climate and beaches only enhances Miami’s appeal.